FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction: Experimental Setup and Results

-We start by comparing our FusionDTI model (FusionDTI-CAN and FusionDTI-BAN) with seven existing state-of-the-art baselines for DTI prediction on three widely used datasets.
-Table~\ref{tab:dti} reports the comparative results.
-In general, our FusionDTI-CAN model performs the best on all metrics and all three datasets.
+We start by comparing our FusionDTI model (FusionDTI-CAN and FusionDTI-BAN) with eight existing state-of-the-art baselines for DTI prediction on three widely used datasets.
+Table~\ref{tab:in_domain} reports the in-domain comparative results.
+In general, our FusionDTI-CAN model performs the best on all metrics across all three datasets.
 A key highlight from these results is the exceptional performance of FusionDTI-CAN on the BindingDB dataset, where FusionDTI-CAN demonstrates superior metrics across the board: an AUROC of 0.989, an AUPRC of 0.990, and an accuracy of 96.1\%.
-Note that the main difference between the FusionDTI-CAN model with others is the fusion strategy.
-Furthermore, although FusionDTI-BAN and DrugBAN have the same BAN module, FusionDTI-BAN performs better across all three datasets.
-These results highlight not only the marked enhancements of FusionDTI over other models on the BindingDB dataset but also its effectiveness in capturing fine-grained information on DTI.
-We consider the fine-grained interactions for each drug-target pair in the DTI prediction task, which is why FusionDTI uses the token-level fusion module.
-Our FusionDTI method is highly aligned with biomedical pathways the binding process relates to the specific atom or substructure interacting with the residue.
-Therefore, fine-grained interaction information effectively improves the performance of models in predicting DTI.
+Note that the main difference between the FusionDTI-CAN model and others is the fusion strategy.
+Furthermore, despite FusionDTI-BAN and DrugBAN both utilising the same BAN module, FusionDTI-BAN consistently outperforms DrugBAN on all datasets.